nodesign/weioDoc/examples.md

 function pinCallback(data) { ... }
 ```

-Using Jquery you can update paragraph text :
+Using Jquery you can update paragraph text:

 ``` javascript
 $("#phrase").html("ANALOGREAD VALUE ON THE PIN 31 IS "+ data.data);